praveenakamrshadow/CineWave/README.md

-# Movie & TV Show Web Application
+# CineWave - Movie & TV Show Web Application

 This is a web application built with React that allows users to explore and discover movies and TV shows.
 It utilizes various libraries and tools to provide a seamless user experience.